quadriga-dk/quadriga-schema/README.md

 You can find an approximation of the schema in the form of UML class diagrams in `./diagrams/`.

+To rebuild the diagrams make sure [PlantUML](https://plantuml.com) is installed and run `./build-diagrams.sh`.

 ## Usage

 ### Creating Metadata Files